Energy Rater, with EnergyLogic since September 2016

 Logistics/Customer Support, with EnergyLogic since September 2008

-Born at the New Jersey shore and raised in a military family, Meredeth appreciates Colorado and any water.
-She graduated from the University of Northern Colorado, and then taught in the Deaf Department of the Colorado School for the Deaf and the Blind and at a small school in the hills of Kentucky for a number of years.
-Returning to the Boulder area of Colorado, she spent time working in a bookstore and at a botanic garden/greenhouse/garden center before marrying Mark, her fellow volunteer firefighter sweetheart.
-They are blessed to have twin daughters Jamie and Cate.
+Born at the New Jersey shore and raised in a military family, I appreciate Colorado and any water.
+I graduated from the University of Northern Colorado, and then taught in the Deaf Department of the Colorado School for the Deaf and the Blind and at a small school in the hills of Kentucky for a number of years.
+Returning to the Boulder area of Colorado, I spent time working in a bookstore and at a botanic garden/greenhouse/garden center before marrying Mark, my fellow volunteer firefighter sweetheart.
+We are blessed to have twin daughters Jamie and Cate.

 Senior Plans Specialist, with EnergyLogic since May 2007